SteelCompendium/compendium/docs/Draw Steel Rules (original).md

 #### IT’S NOT ALL ATTACKS!

 > The Attack keyword and phrases like “makes an attack” are reserved for abilities that have a creature specifically targeting other creatures or objects (not an area) and dealing harm to them by making a power roll.
 Other abilities that target areas of effect, or that require the target to make a resistance roll instead of having the creature using the ability make the roll, are not attacks.
 They instead use the Area and Resistance keywords, respectively.
-That means if a feature distinctly interacts with an attack (for instance, the [[Conduit|conduit]]’s [[Holy Infusion]] triggered action), that feature has no effect on abilities with the Area or Resistance keyword.
+That means if a feature distinctly interacts with an attack (for instance, the conduit’s Holy Infusion triggered action), that feature has no effect on abilities with the Area or Resistance keyword.

 ### TYPE